AngelProtocolFinance/ap-documentation/src/functional/examples/nibi.md

 ### About

-Nibi is a tech platform supporting over 250 grassroot Colombian nonprofits with marketing, fundraising, and capacity building.
-Nibi seeks to build trust in the bourgeoning CSR space in LATAM while also opening up financial rails to seamlessly accept global donations.
+Nibi is a tech platform supporting over 250 grassroots Colombian nonprofits with marketing, fundraising, and capacity building.
+Nibi seeks to build trust in the burgeoning CSR space in LATAM while also opening up financial rails to seamlessly accept global donations.

 ### Goals

 - Implement a smooth front-end API to increase donor and funder access globally in fiat and cryptocurrency
 - Transparently manage global donations for their respective clients
-- Demonstrate the benefits of an endowment for their grassroot nonprofit clients
+- Demonstrate the benefits of an endowment for their grassroots nonprofit clients

 ### Parameters